keirf/flashfloppy/README.md

 ## Documentation
 - [**Read the GitHub Wiki**](https://github.com/keirf/FlashFloppy/wiki)

-## Donations

-FlashFloppy is a labour of love: working on it takes a **lot** of time and effort.
-Although it is [Free Software](Redistribution) and a pet project of mine, beer & coffee tokens will fuel me in the push onwards and upwards!

-For further information please see the [**Donations page**][Donations].

 ## Redistribution

 Most code is public domain; the rest is MIT/BSD or Open Source friendly